FairpoolDEX/contracts/DeployBullToken.md

 1. Set claims
 1. Save current SHLD balances to SHLD.olds.csv
-1. Set claims again
+1. Set claims again (4x)
-1. If it's the last time: set all claims to 0 (technically not necessary, because it won't allow to mint more than maxSupply)
+1. On last time: mint the remaining amount to deployer, burn it, show the burn transaction to the community.